SMI/BadMedicine.Dicom/README.md

 # Pixel Data
 Currently pixel data is written as a black square with the SOP Instance UID written in white.

+# Outstanding Issues

+- SeriesDate is always the same as Study Date (see `Seres` constructor), for secondary capture this should/could not be the case (we should look at how this corresponds in the PACS data we have)